brianhie/secure-dti/docs/demo.md

 2018-07-29 23:40:09.661240 | Avg. precision: 0.96
 ```

 The report gives various metrics for gauging classification accuracy.
-The values might vary a little bit depending on the (pseudo)random assignment of drug-target pairs to the training or test sets, but in general the training and testing accuracy should be close to 100%.
+The values might vary a little bit depending on the (pseudo)random assignment of drug-target pairs to the training or test sets and on different random neural network initializations, but in general the training and testing accuracy should be close to 100%.

 In the above case, the trained model achieves near-perfect classification on the test data.
 The model was able to learn from the training data, while keeping everything private throughout the entire training procedure!